Navigation: EDITING GENERAL INFO >

 When you run Maintenance ⇒ Email Sending Configuration for the first time, the following window will come up:

 If you don't have an email program configured, that first radio button will be disabled and the second one will instead be preselected.
-The DONATION program knows what the email sending settings are for over 20 common ISPs (Internet Service Providers) and web mail solutions such as Hotmail and Gmail.
-To see whether yours is included in this list, just enter your email address in the field under the radio button, and click OK.
+The DONATION program knows what the email sending settings are for about 50 common ISPs (Internet Service Providers) and web mail solutions such as Hotmail and Gmail.
+To see whether yours is included in this list, just enter your email address in the field under the radio button for "Determine it from known settings ...", and click OK.
 If it knows how to configure your email sending based on your email address, it will go on to the next window.
 Otherwise, it will give you a message saying it doesn't know how to do that.
 (In some cases, there are multiple setup options for your ISP, and the program will offer to take you to a page on the ISP's web site to determine the correct settings.
 This currently applies to verizon.net and shaw.ca email addresses.)

 Your final option, if neither of those previous choices worked, is to select the third radio button, which requires you to know your own email sending settings.
 You may need to refer to any documentation you received from your ISP, look up the information on their web site, or contact their technical support department, to get their SMTP settings.
 After selecting that radio button, click OK.